whastings/devnotes/books/growing-oo-software-guided-by-tests.md

 * Learn to slice up functionality into pieces that can be done a little at a time
   * Should focus on one thing you can achieve quickly
+* Will build a program to bid on auction over the Internet
+  * Will receive latest bid plus required increment from service and make another bid if it's losing
+  * Will build as a Java Swing app communicating over XMPP

 ### Chapter 10: The Walking Skeleton

+* Will start by getting the app to connect to an auction and display text in a label in the UI
 * Build your infrastructure to support the way you want to test
   * Don't let infrastructure dictate how you test
   * Takes a while, but is worth it